 First Edition is the common term used to mean “first printing,” the first appearance of a book in print.
 Some people feel that having a first edition brings offers the excitement of the time a book was first appearing – before its significance was recognized or before it had a chance to become popular.
 Identifying first editions can be tricky, as each publisher marks its first editions differently.
 We recommend First Editions: A Guide to Identification, edited by Edward N. Zempel and Linda A. Verkler, as a good source of clarity.

 A signature or inscription is valued because of the connection with the author.
 The author handled the book himself or herself.
 It has a very personal feel.
 A book that just bears the author’s signature is simply called a “signed,” or referred to as “flat-signed.”
 A book with a personal message, along with the signature is called a “inscribed.”
 A book inscribed by the author as a gift is referred to as a “presentation copy.”
-Most collectors prefer flat-signed copies, although there is a contingent that prefers inscribed copies because those books contain more writing from the author.
-Having further examples of an author’s handwriting increases the ability to distinguish an authentic signature from a forgery.
+Most collectors prefer flat-signed copies, although there is a contingent that prefers inscribed copies because those books contain more of the author’s handwriting.
+Further examples of their handwriting increases the ability to distinguish an authentic signature from a forgery.

 Condition is hard to over-emphasize.
 A collector’s goal is to have a copy that looks new.
-Check out our interactive Condition Grading Game for a look at the criteria we consider when evaluating books.
-Some books are scarce and hard to find in fine condition.
+Some books are scarce and hard to find in As New or Fine condition.
 A good tip is to purchase the best copy you can happily afford.
 A reading copy is always better than no copy – and you can always upgrade if the opportunity presents itself.